King's Medal for Champion Shots of the New Zealand Naval Forces: Institution

 The Queen's Medal for Champion Shots of the New Zealand Naval Forces was first awarded in New Zealand in 1955 and was retrospectively instituted by Queen Elizabeth II on 30 April 1958.

 Every medal is awarded with a clasp, inscribed with the year of award and attached to the medal's suspension bar.
 Holders of the medal who qualify for a subsequent award, are awarded a clasp only, to be worn on the ribbon of the original medal and attached to the original or previous clasp.
 When medals are not worn, the award of second or further clasps are denoted on the ribbon bar by a silver rosette to denote the award of each additional clasp.

 Award criteria

 The annual competition for the medal takes place under service rifle championship conditions and the medal is awarded to the winner of the Naval Rifle Championship at that meeting.
 All competitors must be actual serving members of the Royal New Zealand Navy, or of the Reserve or Auxiliary Naval Forces of New Zealand.

 Order of wear

-In the order of wear prescribed by the British Central Chancery of the Orders of Knighthood, the Queen's Medal for Champion Shots of the New Zealand Naval Forces takes precedence after the Queen's Medal for Champion Shots of the Royal Navy and Royal Marines and before the Queen's Medal for Champion Shots in the Military Forces.
+In the order of wear prescribed by the British Central Chancery of the Orders of Knighthood, the King's Medal for Champion Shots of the New Zealand Naval Forces takes precedence after the King's Medal for Champion Shots of the Royal Navy and Royal Marines and before the King's Medal for Champion Shots in the Military Forces.